-If having extra money in your wallet or bank account is burning a proverbial hole in your pocket, put any extra cash into a savings account.
+If having the extra money in your wallet or bank account is burning a proverbial hole in your pocket, put any extra cash into a savings account.
 You can’t overspend what you don’t have readily available.
 Instead of just promising yourself you will set aside money for your financial goals, open a savings account for each one.
 Then set automatic transfers from your checking account to your savings accounts.
-If you don’t have a regular bank account, some prepaid credit cards, such as American Express’s Bluebird and BB&T MoneyAccount, allow you to create sub accounts for savings.
+If you don’t have a regular bank account, some prepaid credit cards, such as American Express®’s Bluebird and BB&T MoneyAccount, allow you to create sub-accounts for savings.

 Check out our credit card reviews page for some excellent prepaid card options.

 Impulse buying is the main reason we overspend.
 According to the whitepaper “What Causes Customers to Buy On Impulse?” impulse purchases represent 40% of all money spent online.
 Fight back by following the 30-day rule.
 You probably have already heard about this simple but effective budgeting trick.
 This is how it works.
 (UIE)

 If you feel the urge of splurging on a non-essential item, put it back.
 Leave the store.
 Go home.
 Take a cold shower.
 Close the website.
 Do whatever you need to do to avoid buying it.
 Then write down the date, price, and store or website where you found it.
 During the next 30 days, consider whether you really need it and can truly afford it.
 Check its features, read reviews, and shop around for better deals.
 If after a month buying it still seems like a good idea, go ahead, treat yourself; but make sure you don’t use credit to pay for it.